Renato-O-Costa/Renato-O-Costa/README.md

 - 👋 Hi, I’m @Renato-O-Costa
 - 👀 I’m interested in programming!
-- 🌱 I’m currently learning Python and JavaScript.
+- 🌱 I’m currently learning Python, HTML, CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: Ele